-Mediators are trained and experienced professionals provided to parents or public education agencies at no expense.
+Mediators are trained and experienced professionals, who are provided at no expense to the parents or public education agencies.
 Mediators are neutral.
-Their role is to assist the parties in coming to an acceptable resolution that meets the needs of the parties involved.
-Mediators are selected on a rotational basis.
-The Mediator will not participate in due process hearings or future legal proceedings.
+Their role is to assist the parties in coming to a resolution that is acceptable and that meets the needs of the parties involved.
+They are selected on a rotational basis.
+The mediator will not participate in due process hearings or in future legal proceedings if resolution is not reached.
 Nor will the mediator act as an enforcer of a mediation agreement.
-Mediators are not authorized to give legal advice, represent, or advocate for either party.
+Mediators are not authorized to give legal advice or to represent, or advocate, for either party.